mastercomfig/mastercomfig/docs/contributing.md

 * `disable-pyroland`: Removes Pyroland map textures
 * `no-soundscapes`: Removes soundscapes (ambient map noise) and bird noises
 * `no-tutorial`: Disables tutorial messages and other popups
-* `flat-mouse`: Makes mouse input "flat" with stable input, no acceleration and 1:1 zoom sensitivity
+* `flat-mouse`: Makes mouse input "flat" with stable input, no acceleration, and 1:1 zoom sensitivity
 * `opengl`: Provides additional optimizations for OpenGL (macOS and Linux)
 * `transparent-viewmodels`: Enables support for transparent viewmodels
 * `null-canceling-movement`: Prevents you from pressing two opposing directions, which causes you to stop moving